Man Utd, Ronaldo reunite to rekindle past glories

-MANCHESTER, United Kingdom, Aug 27 – Cristiano Ronaldo completed an emotional return to Manchester United on Friday, 12 years after leaving as the world’s most expensive player, tasked with firing the Red Devils back to the top of the English and European game.
+Manchester (United Kingdom) (AFP), Aug 27 – Cristiano Ronaldo completed an emotional return to Manchester United on Tuesday, 12 years after leaving as the world’s most expensive player, tasked with firing the Red Devils back to the top of the English and European game.

 The 36-year-old has forced a return to the Premier League from Juventus as one last shot at a sixth Ballon d’Or and Champions League title.